fairywreath/BytecodeInterpreter/README.md

   print i;
 }
 ```
-#### Do While and Repeat Until
+#### Do While and Repeat Until Loops
-> Fei also supports do while and repeat until loops. 'do while' loops until the expression is false. 'repeat 'until' loops until the expression is true
+> Fei also supports do while and repeat until loops. 'do while' loops until the expression is false. 'repeat 'until' loops until the expression is true.
 ```
 var i assigned 0;